-- 1. Investor relation fees increased due to a contract aimed at getting more exposure for the Company. - 2.
-Listing and filing fees increased due to closing of larger financing this nine month period while a smaller financing was closed in the prior nine month period. - 3.
-Professional fees decreased due to curtailing of expenses in current economic environment, as well as prior period included legal costs on various project and business opportunities.
+- 1. Investor relation fees increased due the amortization of prepaid fees from the prior fiscal year relating to a contract aimed at getting more exposure for the Company. - 2.
+Listing and filing fees decreased due to the closing of a financing in the prior comparative period. - 3.
+Office and sundry costs decreased due to curtailing of expenses in the current economic environment. - 4.
+Project evaluation expenditures relate to expenses and costs the Company incurred in relation to the review of various corporate or project opportunities, thus activity levels differ between periods.